lbussy/keg-cop/docs/context/settings/advanced/wifi/index.rst

    :align: center
    :alt: Reset WiFi

-When you plan to move your Keg Cop to a new location or connect to a new network, resetting the network settings ahead of time is a good idea.
+If you plan to move your Keg Cop to a new location or connect to a new network, resetting the network settings ahead of time is a good idea.
 Pressing the "Reset WiFi" button is an irreversible action and will delete the current WiFi configuration.

 .. image:: wifi.png
    :scale: 50%